 Standalone, or machine licensing, is the default choice for many customers.
-With this licensing model, the SOLIDWORKS license is activated and tied to a particular workstation.
-Multiple users may take turns or trade off using the workstation.
+With this licensing model, the SOLIDWORKS license is activated and tied to a particular workstation.Installing Your Standalone License

 This means if you are planning to use SOLIDWORKS on two different computers (such as a work and home PC), you will need to go through the license transfer process each time you want to switch between them.

-There is no limit to the number of times a license can be transferred, but if you are planning on switching computers frequently, you may want to consider online or network licensing.
+There is no limit to the number of times a license can be transferred, but if you are planning on switching computers frequently, you may want to consider network licensing.

 Network licensing is typically the best option for medium to large organizations.
 It allows establishing a license server which hosts the SOLIDWORKS licenses.

-Initial setup is simple – if you already have an existing server PC running Windows, installing the SolidNetWork License Manager or “SNL” or short is a straightforward process.
-It’s a very low overhead tool, so you don’t need a powerful server to run it.
+Initial setup is simple.
+If you already have an existing server PC running Windows, installing the SolidNetWork License Manager or “SNL” or short is a straightforward process.
+It’s a very low-overhead tool, so you don’t need a powerful server to run it.

 As users load up SOLIDWORKS products, the appropriate licenses are checked out from the license pool.
 When a user closes SOLIDWORKS or unloads an add-in such as SOLIDWORKS Simulation, the license is automatically returned to the pool.
 This makes for very efficient utilization of SOLIDWORKS licenses as you only need as many licenses as you have concurrent users.